ppmatrix/ppmatrix.github.io/_posts/2024-01-24-steel_mountain.md

 ### Questions

 Q1.
 Deploy the machine.
-Who is the emplyee of the month?
+Who is the employee of the month?
 Hint: "Reverse image search"

 > "Bill Harper"